araobp/sensor-network/README.md

 I am currently developing flows using the blocks: [node-red flows](./node-red).

-Note: Node-RED is not aware of underlying networking layers, ignoring IP subnets, VLANs, networking security etc. The tool is for IT guys, not for networking guys.
-I am not so interested in Node-RED.
+Node-RED is not aware of underlying networking layers, ignoring IP subnets, VLANs, networking security etc. The tool is for IT guys, not for networking guys.
+We definitely need sort of "Node-RED for networking".

+So I use Ansible for the time being for configuring network.
+But I also want some graphical and dynamic tool like Node-RED.
+In that sense, this tool is very interesting: [OpenNaEF](http://www.opennaef.io/).

 ## Ansible